 Cow Creek Reservoir is a privately owned 65-acre pond located in the Bears Paw Mountains.
 Cow Creek Reservoir has been managed as a warm water fishery since 1994.
 Since 1994, walleye, channel catfish, black crappie, and tiger muskie have been stocked and yellow perch were illegally introduced in 2001.
 In 2007, 5,000 walleye, 3,000 channel catfish, and 820 7 inch tiger musky were stocked into Cow Creek Reservoir.
 Starting in 2008, 5,000 walleye and 1,000 channel catfish will be stocked in alternate years.
 Tiger Musky will be stocked on an as need basis.
+In 2010 12,000 prespawn yellow perch were transferred and stocked into Cow Creek Reservoir from the Kremlin Water Ponds.
 The primary food sources for these sport fish are white suckers, fathead minnows, golden shiners, and northern red belly dace.
-In 2005, this reservoir received 103 angler days and ranked 56th in the region for angler pressure (McFarland 2006).